Skip to main content

 Complaint Handling Process

-• Mishandling a complaint,
+• Mishandling a complaint

-• Lacking punctual and appropriate response timelines,
+• Lacking punctual and appropriate response timelines

-• Weren’t provided with a path for escalation.
+• Not providing a path for escalation

 JavaScript errors detected